apache/yunikorn-site/docs/user_guide/gang_scheduling.md

 freed up and used by other apps.
 If non of the placeholders can be allocated, this timeout won't kick-in.
 To avoid the placeholder pods stuck forever, please refer to [troubleshooting](trouble_shooting.md#gang-scheduling) for solutions.

+` gangSchedulingStyle`

+Valid values: *Soft*, *Hard*

+Default value: *Soft*.
+This parameter defines the fallback mechanism if the app encounters gang issues due to placeholder pod allocation.
+See more details in [Gang Scheduling styles](#gang-scheduling-styles) section

 More scheduling parameters will added in order to provide more flexibility while scheduling apps.

 #### Example